UK finance minister Sunak to update parliament on Tuesday

-The statement, titled “Economic update”, is likely to take place early afternoon.
+The statement, titled “Economic update”, is expected to take place at around 1900 GMT, the opposition Labour Party said.

 Reporting by Kylie MacLellan; editing by Guy Faulconbridge